Are there specific functions you wish LinkedIn had that could help you manage your network better?

-If you are using LinkedIn to generate leads for your business or you want to grow your network, I recommend that you leave it set to everyone.
+If you use LinkedIn to generate leads for your business and/or want to grow your network, I recommend you set this setting to “Everyone.”

-There are two ways to remove a LinkedIn connection.
-The first is by going to their profile and clicking More… located to the right of the Message button.
+The first is by going to the connection’s profile and clicking More… located to the right of the Message button.
+Select Remove connection.

-You will NOT get a warning.
-So, if you click on this, the person will no longer be connected to you.
+CAUTION: You will NOT get a warning.
+If you click on this, the person will no longer be connected to you.

-Be sure before removing a connection as some of the potential consequences of removing a connection include the loss of:
+Be sure about your decision to remove a connection.
+Some of the potential consequences of removing a connection include the loss of:

 - the ability to send them a message

 - any endorsements or recommendations exchanged between the two of you (they are not restored even if you reconnect later)

 You can also remove a connection from the Connections page.